deepflowio/docs/translate/translated/07-integration/01-process/01-wasm-plugin.md

 }

 /*
-    When HookIn() includes HOOK_POINT_PAYLOAD_PARSE, it will be called during protocol judgment.
-    It needs to return a unique protocol number and protocol name, returning 0 indicates failure */ func (p plugin) OnCheckPayload(baseCtx *sdk.ParseCtx) (uint8, string) {
+    When HookIn() includes HOOK_POINT_PAYLOAD_PARSE, it will be called during protocol judgment It needs to return a unique protocol number and protocol name, returning 0 indicates failure */ func (p plugin) OnCheckPayload(baseCtx *sdk.ParseCtx) (uint8, string) {